 We usually¬†think of Easter as a smaller holiday from a commercial point of view, if compared to Christmas or Valentine’s Day.
 And¬†yet, its potential is high and often underestimated.

-The latest data from the National Retail Federation (NRF) speak for themselves: this year the spending planned for Easter in the USA exceeds $18 billion, promising the highest peak in fourteen years now, or since they began recording the data.
-The increase compared to last year is more than 6 percentage points.
+2017 data from the National Retail Federation (NRF) speak for themselves: last year the spending planned for Easter in the USA exceeded $18 billion, promising the highest peak in fourteen years now, or since they began recording the data.
+The increase compared to 2016 is more than 6 percentage points.

-Within this data, nearly 27% of this spending will take place online: more than a quarter, which is a very significant percentage.
+Within this data, nearly 27% of this spending takes place online: more than a quarter, which is a very significant percentage.

 For email marketers,¬†Easter has a lot to offer.
 So, let’s find out how to face make the most of it in email campaigns.